 Mature Neighbourhood Strategy

-Input as part of the public engagement summary will be considered in the final draft of the proposed Mature Neighbourhood Overlay.
-Residents will have an opportunity to speak to Council on the proposed Overlay at the Public Hearing scheduled for July 19 at 5:00 p.m.
+Input as part of the public engagement summary has been considered in the final draft of the proposed Mature Neighbourhood Overlay.
+Residents had the opportunity to speak to Council on the proposed Overlay at the Public Hearing held on July 19.

 Public engagement summary